 Name of Handler:

 Handler Address:

 Handler Email:

-Building where the Dog will be used l:
+Building where the Dog will be used:

-Please describe, in detail, what the d og will do at the school?
+Please describe, in detail, what the dog will do at the sch nool?

-Date: Handler Phone Number:
+Date: Handler Phone Nu ımber:

 Name of Dog:

 Please attach the following to this form:

-- Proof of registration as a therapy dog handler with the individual therapy dog to be used (Note: Such registration shall be from an organization that requires an evaluation of the therapy dog and handler prior to registration and at least every two years) - Proof from a licensed veterinarian that the therapy dog is in good health and has been immunized against diseases common to dogs.
-Such vaccinations shall be kept current and up to date all times. - Proof of licensure from the local dog licensing authority. - Copy of an insurance policy that provides liability coverage for the work of the handler and therapy dog while the two are on school district property.
+registration shall be from an organization that reprior to registration and at least every two years Proof from a licensed veterinarian that the therap against diseases common to dogs.
+Such vaccina Proof of licensure from the local dog licensing at by dog is in good health and has been immunized tions shall be kept current and up to date all times.

-Handler's Signature Date Principal's Signature Date
+Handler's Signature Date

+Principal's Signature Date